-8.1 QA within the evaluation consortium
+8.1 QA within the evaluation partnership

-As lead contractor, NatCen will hold ultimate responsibility for the quality of the evaluation and have led on agreeing the QA protocol and framework with The Fund.
-The Contract Manager and Evaluation Director will be responsible for cascading the protocol and framework across the consortium and ensuring compliance against the process throughout the evaluation.
-The evaluation director will sign off all outputs before they are shared with The Fund for final sign off.
+As lead contractor, NatCen will hold ultimate responsibility for the quality of the evaluation and have led on agreeing the QA Protocol and Framework with The Fund.
+The Contract Manager and Evaluation Director will be responsible for cascading the QA Protocol and Framework across the partnership and ensuring compliance against the process throughout the evaluation.
+Quality assurance is carried out at all stages of the evaluation to ensure.
+This includes review and sign off of data collection instruments, ongoing support and supervision to reserachers during data collection periods, and quality assuring data as is comes in so that opportunities for improvement can be quickly spotted and addressed.